kasparsj/jquery-data-parallax/bower_components/jquery-data-parallax/README.md

 Percentage is calculated against element dimensions rather than viewport: "50%" == 0.5 * $(el).outerWidth(true).
 For viewport relative values, use viewport units: vh or vw: "100vh" == $(window).height().
+Setting duration to "0" will run it till the end of document.

 #### trigger
 **Type:** number or string (percentage)